ambekadeshmukh/the-devops-crossroads/README.md

    - Technologies used
    - Key outcomes

-[More projects would be listed as they're completed...]

 ## 📖 Featured Articles

 1. [Article Title](./link-to-article)
    - Key topics covered
    - Related projects

-[More articles would be listed as they're published...]

 ## 🔧 Technologies & Tools